 PrestaShop 1.5 to 1.7 upgrade

 Back in the day, Artipoppe still had their store running on PrestaShop 1.5.
 In 2018, our team helped them migrate to PrestaShop 1.7 as the webstore reached the functionality limit using the older version.
-It could no longer support the requirements of the growing brand.
 Now, our team carries out version updates when required.

 Integration between the content site and the store

 Artipoppe’s online store is built on PrestaShop: https://shop.artipoppe.com/ but its blog is WordPress-based: https://artipoppe.com/.
-Our team has configured the search in the way that users can directly access product or category pages when searching from the blog.
+Our team has developed an API to provide store’s search results to the WordPress system.
+It allows the users to directly access product or category pages when searching from the blog.
 The integration works smoothly.
 When accessing the webstore from the blog, it feels and looks like opening different pages of the same site.
 There is no sign for a user that they switched the systems.

 The search-related tasks included configuring the most popular searches, building a smart logic of search suggestions, and adjusting its overall look.
 The current search allows users to get results matching the entered keyword, grouped into product categories.